 Biodiversity & Ecosystems

 A commitment to prioritising local gestures and knowledge.
-The transmission of respectful trades and skills that transform matter, but also of a world capable of responding to the needs of future generations.
-“The love of creation, in harmony with nature.”
-This is the trajectory followed by the actions of the Fondation d’entreprise Hermès, both upstream – by supporting research – and via targeted interventions out in the field.
+The transmission of skills and métiers that transform materials in a sustainable fashion.
+But also a world capable of responding to the needs of future generations.
+Such is the multi-level approach adopted by the Fondation d’entreprise Hermès, which seeks to act both upstream – by supporting research – and downstream, via targeted interventions in the field.
 Through its Biodiversity & Ecosystems programme, the Foundation accompanies organisations both large and small working towards the common goal of protecting our precious biodiversity.